 Students may apply for admission to the King’s Scholar program at the end of their first full year of study.
 They are eligible if they have 5.0 completed year 1 credits, a minimum cumulative average of 80%, and no grade below 65%.

-After the first year, students wishing to join the program, who have completed first year requirements, and whose achievements are comparable to the program's admission and progression requirements may apply to the Academic Dean for admission.
+After the second year, students wishing to join the program, who have completed first year requirements, and whose achievements are comparable to the program's admission and progression requirements may apply to the Academic Dean for admission.

 2.0 courses after first year.

-Completion of an Honors degree, including the King’s Scholar program, with a minimum overall cumulative average of 80% with no mark less than 65%.
-The diploma awarded to students will record both the status of King’s Scholar and the Honors Specialization and/or Majors studied, as recommended by the Dean.
+Completion of an Honours degree, including the 2.0 King’s Scholar credits, with a minimum cumulative average of 80% with no grade below 65%.
+The degree awarded will record both the Honours Specialization and/or Majors completed, and the King's Scholar designation as recommended by the Dean.